 This is a physical computer that users can buy for running a Lightning Node.
 The unit is around $500 and features 4GB RAM, 1TB SSD storage, HDMI OUT, and an Ethernet port.
 It does not include WiFi adapters, but users can add a dongle.

 Furthermore, the unit includes a full Bitcoin node.
 Users can install a host of software to customise or improve the unit’s functionality.
 It runs 24/7 and does not consume much electricity.
 It is also a Lightning Node and integrated with the BTCPay server.
 This means that businesses can use it to connect to their customers.

 Blockstream, the creators of the c-lightning implementation, have launched a Lightning Node management service.

 Greenlight allows users to create a lightning node in the cloud while giving them full control over their funds.

 Moreover, the user does not need to monitor and maintain the node to earn Sats.
 An operator handles the day-to-day operations and asks the user’s permission when it needs private keys to route payments.

 Stacking Sats in the Lightning Network era has become a question of preference.
 Users need to consider which industry is the most attractive to them.

-The finance industry gives users ways to earn Sats using debit cards or visiting their favorite retailers.
+The finance industry gives users ways to earn Sats using debit cards or visiting their favourite retailers.
 The gaming industry lets gamers earn Sats just for playing games or selling in-game NFTs.
-The media industry is creating decentralized social media platforms where creators can earn Sats with their content.
+The media industry is creating decentralised social media platforms where creators can earn Sats with their content.

-Finally, users can grow the Lightning Network and earn Sats by running a Lightning Node by themselves or using a node management service.
+Finally, users can grow the Lightning Network and earn Sats by running a Lightning Node or using a node management service.